AI-summer-club/Lab-5-Notes-Coding-with-Google-Teachable-Machine/teachable-machine-lab-markdown.md

    - Train the model to identify EDM music as oppose to rap
    - Train the model to identify a squat pose from a standing pose
    - Use ChatGPT to get you started with a prompt!
-4. Add classes and collect samples for each class.
+4. Add classes and collect samples for each class. **Create at least two different classes**

    Classes typically range from two comparitors;
    - human vs vehicle class
    - classical music vs modern pop music class
    - etc.